 |Durability||Lasts longer||Wears faster|

-How to choose between metallic and resin pads?
+How to choose between metal and resin pads?

-All the leading brake pad manufacturers such Shimano, SRAM, SwissStop, and Galfer offer both metallic and resin pads for the same disc brake caliper model.
-Once you figured out your brake caliper model, you’ll need to decide whether it’s metallic or resin.
+All the leading brake pad manufacturers, such as Shimano, SRAM, SwissStop, and Galfer, offer metal and resin pads for the same disc brake caliper model.
+Once you have figured out your brake caliper model, you’ll need to decide whether it’s metal or resin.

 Here are some guidelines you can follow.

-Metallic brake pads are more durable and can handle high braking temperatures.
+Metal brake pads are more durable and can handle high braking temperatures.
 They offer much better braking power with an immediate on-off bite.
-They’re consistent in both dry and wet conditions and less prone to glazing.
+They’re consistent in dry and wet conditions and less prone to glazing.

-Metallic brake pads are usually preferred by mountain bikers and gravel cyclists due to the nature of their riding and terrains.
+Mountain bikers and gravel cyclists usually prefer metal brake pads due to the nature of their riding and terrains.

 Resin brake pads are much quieter, excel in dry conditions, and are less susceptible to dust and contaminants.
 The braking modulation is better but without an immediate on-off bite.

 Resin brake pads wear out faster due to their softer compound.
-They don’t do well in prolonged braking which results in high temperatures, which leads to brake fade, especially on long, steep descents.
-Resin brake pads usually cost more than their metallic counterparts.
+They don’t do well in prolonged braking, which results in high temperatures, which leads to brake fade, especially on long, steep descents.
+Resin brake pads usually cost more than their metal counterparts.